quou/quou.github.io/markdown/corrosion.md

  - Compute shaders (Vulkan only).
  - Memory allocator that checks for memory leaks.
  - Function to check for API support and choose the best available one.
+ - Support for Emscripten.

 ## Links
  - [Codeberg](https://codeberg.org/quou/corrosion)
  - [GitHub](https://github.com/quou/corrosion)

+## Emscripten
+Here is an interactive demo of the IMGUI running on Emscripten (If it isn't displaying then it probably means your browser doesn't support WebGL 2.0):

+<iframe src="content/corrosion/ui.html" width="800" height="600" style="padding:none;border:none;" scrolling="no"></iframe>

+There are some bugs in the Emscripten backend that need fixing and some unimplemented features (such as the filesystem API), but it's functional for the most part.

 ## TinyMMO
 This is an early-stage multiplayer game that I'm building to somewhat battle-test this framework.